janimattiellonen/discgolf-diary/2020/Form and technique.md

 ## Nose angle

 Basically this means that nose angle is relative to the air flow.
+So a disc flying in and upwards angle is not automatically a "nose up".

 Nose up